wolfie/hook-pull-reinstall-restart/README.md

 The environment variables used are:

 - `EVENT_SOURCE_URL`: The HTTP(S) address to the (smee.io) service that sends the github webhook events
-- `GITHUB_PROJECT_SECRET`: The [webhook's secret](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries#creating-a-secret-token) string
+- `GITHUB_WEBHOOK_SECRET`: The [webhook's secret](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries#creating-a-secret-token) string
 - `MAIN_BRANCH_NAME`: The name of the Git repository's main branch.
 This branch is what will trigger the cycle.
 Usually `master` or `main`.

 These values are written into `.hprrrc` by the interactive prompt if asked to.
 If the file exists, the script will use the values from there as defaults for environment variables (convenient with the `--envs` flag).